Title: Sedna on a Pedestal II

 About the Artist

-Last year she was commissioned to make two Baptism Fonts for St Salvators and St Leonards Chapel in St Andrews, Scotland.
+Commissioned to make two ceramic Baptism Fonts by St Andrews University Chaplaincy, for St Salvators Chapel and St Leonards Chapel, St Andrews, 2016.